sweta466/sweta466/README.md

-- 👋 Hi, I’m @sweta466 . this is my first git repository
+This is my first git repository
+Author - Sweta Jaiswar